 2. Why does my dog pee around the house?

-It can be a behaviour issue or a health issue.
+It can be a behavior issue or a health issue.
 There is a good chance that your dog is marking his territory by peeing around the house.
 It can happen when someone new comes to the house or simply because your dog is in heat.
 Territory marking is more common among male dogs.
-However, it does not mean that female dogs cannot or will not engage in territorial behaviour.
+However, it does not mean that female dogs cannot or will not engage in territorial behavior.

 3. How long should my dog be sleeping?